learnables/learn2learn/docs/tutorials/task_transform_tutorial/transform_tutorial.md

 > If there are no task transforms, then the task consists of all the samples in the entire dataset.

-Another argument that `TaskDataset` takes as input is `num_tasks` *(an integer value)*.
+Another argument that `Taskset` takes as input is `num_tasks` *(an integer value)*.
 The value is set depending on how many tasks the user wants to generate.
 By default, it is kept as `-1`, meaning infinite number of tasks will be generated, and a new task is generated on sampling.
 In the former case, the descriptions of the task will be cached in a dictionary such that if a given task is called again, the description can be loaded instantly rather than generating it once again.

 #### What is a task description?